agile8118/prime-generator-cpp/README.md

-# Prime Generator Project
+# Prime Generator CPP

 A prime generation application written in C++ featured in the Multi-Threading section of the [Understanding Node.js: Core Concepts](https://www.udemy.com/course/understanding-nodejs-core-concepts/?referralCode=0BC21AC4DD6958AE6A95) course.
-This code is then used in [this](https://github.com/agile8118/heavy-server-client) Node.js project as a native addon.
+This code is then used in [this](https://github.com/agile8118/node-cpu-intensive) Node.js project as a native addon.
 The reason for doing this is to gain a significant performance boost in our Node.js application, and also to see Node.js Addons and native multi-threading in Node.js in action.

 ## Getting Started